-Require new development projects to incorporate design features that encourage active engagement with the Riverwalk such as; filling adjacent to the Riverwalk and landscaping, providing direct physical access to the Riverwalk, including appropriate active commercial and/or residential uses adjacent to the Riverwalk, or providing a combination of these and/or other design features that support the resource enhancement and river engagement policies of the San Lorenzo River Plan.

-Require new development projects to incorporate pedestrian and/or bicycle connections between Front Street and the Riverwalk at appropriate locations such as the extensions from Maple Street and near Elm Street.
-Support a pedestrian bridge in the general vicinity between the Riverwalk near the Maple Street terminus to the Mimi de Marta Dog Park on the east side of the river.

-SRFA 1 Maintain existing development standards in the Downtown Recovery Plan (DRP) for the Front Street Riverfront Area including principal permitted uses for ground-level and upper-floors, conditional uses, and height and step back requirements.
+- Require new development projects to incorporate design features that encourage active engagement with the Riverwalk such as; filling adjacent to the Riverwalk and landscaping, providing direct physical access to the Riverwalk, including appropriate active commercial and/or residential uses adjacent to the Riverwalk, or providing a combination of these and/or other design features that support the resource enhancement and river engagement policies of the San Lorenzo River Plan. - SRFA-2 Require new development projects to incorporate pedestrian and/or bicycle connections between Front Street and the Riverwalk at appropriate locations such as the extensions from Maple Street and near Elm Street.
+Support a pedestrian bridge in the general vicinity between the Riverwalk near the Maple Street terminus to the Mimi de Marta Dog Park on the east side of the river. - SRFA-1 Maintain existing development standards in the Downtown Recovery Plan (DRP) for the Front Street Riverfront Area including principal permitted uses for ground-level and upper-floors, conditional uses, and height and step back requirements.
 Maintain maximum height restriction to 50 feet with development above 35 feet in height stepping back at least 10 feet at an angle not to exceed 42 degrees.
 (DRP, p.
 47-50)

 This policy language was a recommendation from the SLURP from a process that is now outdated.
 The SLURP was intended as a resource protection programmatic guide and not a land use planning document.
 The SLURP process did not have the benefit of any land use planning guidance for architecture or urban design.
-Since the adoption of the SLURP, the City has undertaken a comprehensive effort to update the principal land use document for the area-the Downtown Recovery Plan.
-Development standards for this area are appropriately located in the DRP and not within the Local Coastal Plan.
+Since the adoption of the SLURP, the City has undertaken a comprehensive effort to update the principal land use document for the area - the Downtown Plan, along with associated environmental analysis.
+Development standards for this area are appropriately located in the Downtown Plan and not within the policies of the LCP.

-SRFA-2 Maintain the ten-foot setback area between residential and commercial uses adjacent to the levee trail from the western edge of the trail.
-The setback area should be filled to raise the adjacent ground-level use to the same elevation as the levee trail.
-This area should also incorporate outdoor public seating or visually accessible garden space for residential development.
-Trees planted as part of the San Lorenzo Flood Control Improvement Project should be maintained and incorporated into new development.
+Maintain the ten-foot setback area between residential and commercial uses adjacent to the levee trail from the western edge of the trail.
+The setback area between the property line and the Riverwalk should shall be filled to raise the adjacent ground-level use to the same a similar or higher elevation as the levee trailRiverwalk.
+This-The public lands between the Riverwalk and the private property may area should also incorporate publicly accessible commercial or residential amenities, such as outdoor public seating or visually accessible garden space for residential development.
+Trees planted as part of the San Lorenzo Flood Control Improvement Project should be maintained and incorporated into new development where feasible and where not in conflict with the required fill or publicly accessible amenities.
 (DRP, p.
 51)